 When we travelled Central America for a year it was a similar story.
 We took a small suitcase and a backpack.
 Everyone said it wasn’t enough for a year, but it turned out to be way too much.
 We left half of the stuff we packed at one of the places where we house sat in between backpacking trips.
 We later ended up posting some of those clothes home again.

-Now, we travel with just one backpack each.
+Now, we use this minimalist travel packing list to travel with just one backpack each.

 How to Choose the Right Travel Backpack